Asking Clarification Questions to Handle Ambiguity in Open-Domain QA: Experiment 2: Handling AQ with CQ

-\paragraph{Setup} For this task, we used the ground truth AQs, so as to prevent the propagation of errors from ambiguity detection.
-In other words, we used \textsc{CAmbigNQ} with the train/validation/test split as described in Table~\ref{tab:data_statistics}.
+\paragraph{Setup} For this task, we only use ground truth AQs to isolate the task from ambiguity detection.
+Please refer to Section~\ref{sec:end2end} for experiments in which errors do propagate from one task to the next.

-We first train a BART$_\text{large}$ model for 18 epochs, that takes ``\textit{AQ [SEP] relevant\_passages}'' as input and generates CQ as output.
-This model was used during inference with a prompt of the form ``\textit{AQ [SEP] relevant\_passages}'' for \textit{No Answers for AQ}.
+For \textit{No Answers for AQ} , we first train a BART$_\text{large}$ model for 18 epochs, that takes ``\textit{AQ [SEP] relevant\_passages}'' as input and generates CQ as output.
+During inference, this model was used with a prompt of the form ``\textit{AQ [SEP] relevant\_passages}''.